-Laxmi Raghunandan observes, 'Love Poem for a Wife 1' and '2' are the poet's attempts to find proximity and shared experiences with at least one other person, his wife.
+Laxmi Raghunandan observes, 'Love Poem for a Wife -1' and '2' are the poet's attempts to find proximity and shared experiences with at least one other person, his wife.
 Unfortunately, his wife comes from a different family background thereby precluding the possibility of having common childhood experiences.
 Alienation is then inevitable consequence".
 A.N.
-Dwivedi comments, "The dominant mood here, thus, is one of bitterness, disharmony and disappointment".
-However, the tone has softened considerably in 'Love Poem for a Wife -2' and the poet 72 depicts the lean, lovely face of the wife."
-And according to C. Kulshrestha, " the poem ends with the problematic uncertainty with which it begins, implying that the speaker's longing to enter another life by trying to share its past is fraught with bitterness and disillusionment".
-75 poem implies the meaning of the title as the real estate cannot be buildings and structures.
+Dwivedi comments, "The dominant mood here, thus, is one of bitterness, disharmony poem implies the meaning of the title as the The real estate cannot be buildings and structures.
 Instead it lies within.
 The cousin of the poet, who has an eye for buildings has a scientific detachment and he is "Architect of our vertical/future".
-He can see not yet plazas and cranes in the sky and use of glass for 'it's rational/it reflects' Rationality is itself a reflection of apparent for the man in the street, and refraction for the man inside.
+He can see not yet plazas and cranes in the sky and use of glass for 'it's rational/it reflects' Rationality is itself a reflection of the apparent for the man in the street, and refraction for the man inside.
 The metaphorical representation of rationality as 'glass' is effective, in the lines expressing that the attitudes of the sky, cloud, dazzle aeroplanes and filtered image of the sun's eclipse are all clear to the passerby, but because of its 'apparent transparency' the man within can see only some of the men.
-This scientific minded architect cousin has two ways of looking at reality: the clear reflective vision of nature that discloses man's immaturity by growing mushrooms in crotches of rooting timber, in houses that were very carefully planned by the 'Only we, our uncle's nephews, know, "says the uncle. poet, that windows can exist without walls before purpose of windows of letting the air and sunlight in, is achieved by mind.
-Laxmi Raghunandan comments on the last stanza: "The last line, however, that compares mental enlightenment of 'windows without walls, to rapidly growing grass is weakened by the broken idiom, 'in the twinkle of an uncles eye'."
+This scientific minded architect cousin has two ways of looking at reality : the clear reflective vision of nature that discloses man's immaturity by growing mushrooms in crotches of rooting timber, in houses that were very carefully planned by the 'Only we, our uncle's nephews, know, "says the uncle. poet, that windows can exist without walls before purpose of windows of letting the air and sunlight in, is achieved by mind.
+Laxmi Raghunandan comments on the last stanza : "The last line, however, that compares mental enlightenment of 'windows without walls, to rapidly growing grass is weakened by the broken idiom, 'in the twinkle of an uncles eye'."